flatironinstitute/nemos/docs/quickstart.md

 [`scikit-learn`](https://scikit-learn.org/stable/) is a machine learning toolkit that offers advanced features like pipelines and cross-validation methods.
 NeMoS takes advantage of these features, while still gaining the benefit of JAX's just-in-time compilation and GPU-acceleration!

-For example, if we would like to tune the critical hyper-parameter `regularizer_strength`, we  could easily run a `K-Fold` cross-validation using `scikit-learn`.
+For example, if we would like to tune the critical hyper-parameter `regularizer_strength`, we  could easily run a `K-Fold` cross-validation[^1] using `scikit-learn`.

+[^1]: For a detailed explanation and practical examples, refer to the [cross-validation page](https://scikit-learn.org/stable/modules/cross_validation.html) in the `scikit-learn` documentation.

 ```python